kavipj/cse15l-lab-reports/lab2.md

     }
 }

-// You will need a simple HTTP server framework like this one class Server {
+class Server {
     public static void start(int port, URLHandler handler) throws IOException {
         java.net.ServerSocket server = new java.net.ServerSocket(port);